 The front door is very important in feng shui as this is how the house receives its Chi, or energy nourishment.
 Feng shui-wise, people start looking right away at the feng shui direction of the house to see if it fits one of the lucky feng shui directions for the family members.

-Once you are past the inspection of the outside feng shui of a home, as well as are happy with the energy of the front door, time to step in and check where this good feng shui energy is going.
-Does the house have a front door - back door alignment?
 Unless you plan to renovate the house and change the positioning of the back door, it is wise to avoid a house with direct doors alignment.
 The same feng shui principle, but to a lesser degree, applies to all doors in the house.
 As a feng shui rule of thumb, no direct door alignment is good, as it creates a strong rush of Chi, thus a loss of good energy.

 How well the house is able to maintain and nourish good energy is much determined by what is happening in the main entryway:

 - What do you see as soon as you come into the house?

 - Assuming you do not see the back door right away, what else is there that would be a potential bad feng shui set-up?

 - Do you face a wall as soon as you come in?

 - Is there a staircase facing the front door?